-“It is said that people destroy forests because they are poor, and that deforestation causes poverty-but generalizations are a poor foundation for policy,” said Kenneth Chomitz, the report’s lead author.
+“It is said that people destroy forests because they are poor, and that deforestation causes poverty-but generalizations are a poor foundation for policy,” says the report’s lead author, Kenneth Chomitz.
 “We find that deforestation is caused by both rich and poor people-and it can either destroy or create assets for poor people.”

 According to the report, the causes of forest poverty include remoteness, which often impedes forest dwellers from marketing forest products.
 Millions of forest dwellers lack forest rights,without secure tenure or access to forest resources, or live in degraded areas.
 Inadequate skills, technologies, or institutions can also depress forest incomes.

 New technologies and institutions could help poor people to counterbalance powerful competing interests that tend to capture forest resources, and could help society harmonize environmental and regional development goals.
 For example, the proposed use of tradable forest protection obligations in Brazil could increase the biodiversity benefits of land use regulations while making it easier for landholders to comply.

 Cameroon’s reforms include transparent allocation of forest concessions and royalties, and the employment of independent observers who use remote sensing to detect illegal logging.